mariellefoster/marf-books/README.md

 - Charles Stross: The Revolution Business

 ## Next
+- N. K. Jemisin: The Obelisk Gate
 - Matt Ruff: Sewer, Gas and Electric
 - N. K. Jemisin: The Awakened Kingdom
 - N. K. Jemisin: Shades in Shadow
-- N. K. Jemisin: The Obelisk Gate
+- Nnedi Okorafor: Binti
+- Vernor Vinge: A Deepness in the Sky
+- Mothership: Tales From Afrofuturism and Beyond
+- Charles Stross: Empire Games
+- Charles Stross: The Trade of Queens

 ## Future
 - Invisible Man, Got the Whole World Watching